7 Telltale Signs You Are Experiencing The 7-Year Itch

 If you are trapped in the negative cycle of constantly criticizing each other, it will only lead to restlessness where both partners hide things from each other, resent each other, and perhaps go to seek validation elsewhere.
 Your partner may even start seeing you as a burden and will begin to tune you out.

-Instead of criticizing your partner, choose your words carefully, and show appreciation before giving criticism.
+Instead of criticizing your partner, choose your words carefully.
+Show respect and appreciation before giving criticism, as they are some of the most important qualities of a healthy relationship.
 Go for a dialogue rather than a monologue because no one likes being told to do something.
 We can’t stress enough on the importance of creating a safe space where both of you express your views openly and listen to each other’s point of view as well.

 7. You Have No Fight Left